-You can find more information on upgrading PingAccess in Upgrading PingAccess.
+For more information on upgrading PingAccess, see Upgrading PingAccess.

 - 1. A user with a WebSession Cookie sends a request to the load balancer. - 2.
 The load balancer directs the request to one of three engine nodes, which are all using the source version of PingAccess - 3.
 The administrative node is using the target version of PingAccess.